 As of December 31, 2022, the Company had contributed equipment with a total cost of \$127.8 million related to its contributions of 12,953, 3,254 and 3,254 miners and other mining equipment to the Alborz, Bear and Chief Facilities, respectively.
 The majority of the contributed miners had a fair value that was lower than the cost paid by the Company to obtain them, and the Company recognized losses at the time of the contributions, which totaled \$33.4 million for the year ended December 31, 2022.
 These losses were recorded within equity in losses of equity investees on the consolidated statement of operations and represent basis differences related to the Company's investments in Alborz LLC, Bear LLC and Chief LLC which recorded the contribution of the equipment from the Company at the historical cost paid by the Company to obtain the equipment.
-As Alborz LLC, Bear LLC and Chief LLC depreciate the historical cost of the miners on their respective financial statements over the expected depreciation period of five years, the Company will accrete these basis differences over the same period and will record the accretion amount for each reporting period within equity in losses of equity investees on its consolidated statements of operations until the miners are fully depreciated and the corresponding basis differences are fully accreted.
+As Alborz LLC, Bear LLC and Chief LLC depreciate the historical cost of the miners on their respective financial statements over the same period and will record the accretion amount for each reporting period within equity in losses of equity investees on its consolidated statements of operations until the miners are fully depreciated and the corresponding basis differences are fully accreted.
 As of December 31, 2022, the Company had remaining basis differences totaling \$31.4 million that have not yet been accreted.
 See accretion recorded by the Company during the year ended December 31, 2022 in the table below.